 As far back as I can remember, I had gut issues, food sensitivities, acne, and migraines.

-But, what activated Hashimoto’s, was the obvious lack of self-care caused by my career obsession, poor eating habits, lack of sleep, high alcohol consumption, cigarette smoking, living in a toxic place (China), long working hours, constant travel (I used to be in 2 to 3 different cities or countries every week), and excessive competitive sports (I used to be a semi-professional athlete) combined with a 5am to 7am exercise training schedule.
+But, what activated Hashimoto’s, was the obvious lack of self-care caused by my career obsession, poor eating habits, lack of sleep, high alcohol consumption, cigarette smoking, living in a toxic place (China), long working hours, constant travel (I used to be in two to three different cities or countries every week), and excessive competitive sports (I used to be a semi-professional athlete) combined with a 5 am to 7 am exercise training schedule.

 And, probably a bunch of other things that I’m forgetting now – that you do when you don’t honor your body’s cry for help.

 My friend, Dr. Ben Lynch, the author of “Dirty Genes” said it so well and I’m paraphrasing here: